 The next most common problem is a faulty starter motor.
-The starter motor has got a solenoid inside of it which gets pushed out at the same moment as you are turning the starter.
+The starter motor has got a solenoid inside of it, which gets pushed out simultaneously as you are turning the starter.
 If the solenoid gets stuck or doesn’t function properly, you can hear a click from your engine without the engine turning over.

 5. Broken Power Cable

 If the large power cable to the starter has failed, not enough power will pass through the cable to the starter to cause the car engine to crank.